- BS Chemical Engineering 1998

 After completing her degrees, Adrienne began as an Assistant Professor in the Dave C. Swalm School of Chemical Engineering at Mississippi State University.
 She was tenured and promoted to Associate Professor in 2009.
 That same year, Michigan Tech recruited her back and she began as a tenured Associate Professor in Chemical Engineering in December 2009.

 As a faculty member, Adrienne has earned numerous research and educational scholarship awards.
-She is a National Science Foundation CAREER awardee and has secured $2.45 million in external funding, which has enabled her group to contribute 20 frequently cited archival journal articles, 2 book chapters, and 9 technical articles in electrokinetics – electric fields that induce motion – predominantly dielectrophoretic characterizations of cells, and the development of biomedical microdevices.
+She was inducted as a Fellow of the American Association for the Advancement of Science (AAAS) in 2013, is a National Science Foundation CAREER awardee and has secured over $3 million in external funding, which has enabled her group to contribute to over 60 publications Her research is in electrokinetics – electric fields that induce motion – predominantly dielectrophoretic characterizations of cells, and the development of biomedical microdevices.
 She has published research in the Proceedings of the National Academy of Science, Lab on a Chip, and her group’s work was featured on the cover of AIChE Journal.
 In the educational scholarship arena, she has earned Michigan Tech’s Fredrick D. Williams Instructional Innovation Award and the national Raymond W. Fahien Award.
-Her educational efforts have led to 5 published archival journal papers and 33 refereed conference proceedings that earned 5 society level awards.
-Eight publications focus on women in STEM at the undergraduate, graduate, and professional levels.

 While a student at Tech, Adrienne was a Math Learning Center tutor/team leader, a Summer Youth Programs student instructor, and an undergraduate research assistant.
 She was also involved in numerous discipline-specific and honor society student organizations.
 In her current role at Tech, Adrienne is actively involved in mentoring women and under-represented students via STEM scholar programs, community college transfer programs, and mentorships.
 She is a regular presenter for Summer Youth Programs, and is a new co-director of the Women in Science and Engineering (WISE) faculty group.